Hub-OS/documentation-website/docs/01-client/02-lua-api/04-attack-api/01-action.md

 ### `action.on_action_end_func = function(self)`

-Called when the action ends execution.
+Called when the action ends execution, including cancellation without execution.

 ### `action.can_move_to_func = function(tile): boolean`